 The court must consider the contributory fault of the decedent and reduce the award of compensation in proportion to that fault.
 If the deceased was more than 50 percent to blame, it bars any recovery for the person’s beneficiaries.

-At the Arami Law Office, we’re motivated by genuine concern for grieving family members to pursue maximum damages in wrongful death actions.
+At Arami Law, we’re motivated by genuine concern for grieving family members to pursue maximum damages in wrongful death actions.
 If your loved one passed away due to someone’s negligence, we can help.
 To schedule a free initial consultation at our Chicago office, call us today at (312) 212-1397 or contact us online.

 How did we do?